thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_3_ReduxStore.md

 }
 ```

- - `whitelist` includes state to persist
+ - `whitelist` includes state to persist (with `redux-persist`)
- - `reducers` includes all modules reducers
+ - `reducers` includes all `reducer modules`

 ## Slices

 A slice is a group of actions, states and reducers for a same module.
-For example, in the boilerplate there are two slices : `Startup` and `User`
+For example, in this boilerplate, there are two slices : `Startup` and `User`.
-in each slice there is a `index.js` file which combines each store's feature (`fetchOne.js` for the User slice) .
-We decide to separate each features in one file in order to avoid very big incomprehensible files.
+In each slice, an `index.js` file which combines each store's feature (`fetchOne.js` for the `User` slice example).
+We've decided to separate each feature in one file in order to avoid very large incomprehensible files.
 So each feature includes its scoped state, actions and related reducers.

 ```javascript